 - A recent change in the nipple.
 Sometimes the nipple pulls back into the breast instead of pointing outward.
 This is called a retracted nipple.

 - A change in the skin, especially an area that looks thick and pitted, like an orange peel.
-Sometimes there are ridges in the skin and small bumps that look like a rash or hives.
+Sometimes there are small bumps that look like a rash or hives.

 - An area of the breast that looks bruised